 How Rare Are Odd Eyed Cats?

 Heterochromia is rare in most cats but more common in other breeds.
 It rarely occurs in dark-haired or black cats because they don’t have the white or white spotting gene.
 It’s important to note that a cat with white fur will not automatically develop odd eyes as they grow older – it’s down to the individual cat’s genes.

 To put into context the rarity of odd eye syndrome, white cats make up around 5% of the cat population.
 Of this, between 1-2% of the population will have either two blue eyes or one blue eye.

 When it comes to feline heterochromia, there is no need to panic.
 If you notice that one eye remains blue in your cat, it’s rarely a cause for concern.
 It’s merely due to the eye’s melanin levels and is most commonly associated with the white or white-spotting gene.

 If your cat is older and you notice its eye color begins to change, there might be an underlying health problem.
-It might not be serious, though, and it is like to be due to the animal’s age.
+It might not be serious, and it is likely to be due to the cat’s age.